 The overall goals of the Committee include:

-- Increasing the diversity of our NYDLC membership—both attorneys and non-attorney alike—as well as the diversity of the volunteer base that we will recruit and deploy to participate in our voter protection program during the upcoming elections.
+- Increasing the diversity of our NYDLC membership—both attorneys and non-attorney alike—as well as the diversity of the volunteer base that we will recruit and deploy to participate in our voter protection program during upcoming elections.

 - Working to educate individuals, community groups, and civic-minded organizations on election/voting rights and empowering them to inform others in their networks.
+Learn more or become workshop facilitator here.

-- Increasing voter turnout in the upcoming elections in all the areas where the NYDLC will be responsible for voter protection.
+- Increasing voter turnout in upcoming elections in all the areas where the NYDLC will be responsible for voter protection.
 Focusing specifically on women, minorities, youth and the elderly.

 - Developing and advocating for voter legislation that protects and enhances the voting rights of all citizens, especially individuals from under served and underrepresented communities.